- Registration process

 Hundreds of Western Australians generously give their time in a variety of volunteer roles in Kings Park and Bold Park.
 They help to care for the natural environment, welcome visitors, advance science and preserve Western Australian history.

-It is a simple process to register your interest in joining one of our volunteer groups:
+It is a simple process to register your interest in joining one of our volunteer groups by contacting the Volunteer Coordinator.
+Position availability is subject to change and may require specialist training.

 Welcome, guide and educate